-To continue speaking on a cosmic scale: Satya rightly observes here that one cannot understand Veda without a grasp of Indian astronomy (among other learning).
+To continue speaking on a cosmic scale: one cannot truly understand Veda without a grasp of Indian astronomy (among other learning).
 Because this is knowledge I plan to study but do not yet have, I’m going to quote this interpretation verbatim, instead of rephrasing/mutilating it in my ignorance:

 “The author takes Ahalyā to represent the asterism Ārdrā, her husband Gotama to represent the moon, and Indra to represent the sun.
 The curse [Gotama’s coming to know of Indra’s and Ahalyā’s intimacy] implies a solar eclipse by the asterism Ārdrā, when the asterism takes the appearance of a colourless stone and Indra, the sun, appears marked with thousands of spots, and Gotama, the colourless moon, is near the sun, it being a new moon day.”